 Whale Watching

-Whale watching helped establish Telegraph Cove’s reputation as a worldwide must-visit destination.
+Whale watching helped establish Telegraph Cove’s reputation as a must-visit destination worldwide.
 So, if your passions include experiencing orca whales in the wild, Telegraph Cove is the place for you!

 There's a good chance you'll also see sea lions, porpoises, dolphins, bald eagles, black bears, numerous sea birds, and the spectacular rugged scenery.